openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-login-node-openstack.md

 - A network
 - A router
     - With an interface both on the External Gateway network and an Internal Interface on the previously created network
-- A security group that allows traffic is given below (if creating the security group through the web interface then the "Any" protocol will need to be 3 separate rules for "All ICMP", "All TCP" and "All UDP")
+- A security group that allows traffic is given below (if creating the security group through the web interface then the "Any" protocol will need to be an "Other Protocol" rule with "IP Protocol" of `-1`)

 | Protocol   |      Direction      |  CIDR | Port Range |
 |:----------:|:-------------:|:------:|:------:|